 |Trinity Term:||Thursday, 5 April 2018||Thursday, 10 May 2018|

 Life Membership of Common Room should bring some benefit to the life of the College and is normally offered only to people having permanent posts or occupations in or near Oxford, inside or outside the University.
 Candidates normally live in or near Oxford, but may live elsewhere.
 An annual subscription is payable.
 Unfortunately, the College is unable to accept self-proposals for Life MCR.
 All proposals for membership must come via Fellows of the College.
-All enquiries to firstname.lastname@example.org.
+The application forms are at the bottom of this page.
+All enquiries to email@example.com

 This is only available to past members of Wolfson College, Oxford and Darwin College, Cambridge.
 Please complete the form for Common Room Membership and return it to the Common Room Administrator.

 This membership covers the application for Visiting Scholars and is only applicable during their time at the College.
 Learn more.

 All members (other than those designated as ‘Honorary’) are required to contribute to the cost of maintaining College facilities, and this is reflected in the Common Room membership charges.